mariovelandiac/js-challenges/README.md

 ✅Binary Converter.
 This program converts between binary and decimal\
 ✅Duplicate Encoder.
 This program encodes a string with "(" if the character appears several times and a ")" if only appears once\
 ✅Sum of Numbers.
 This program return the sum of the integers numbers between a and b (inclusive)\
+✅Geometric Derivate of a prime Number.
+This return the geometric derivate of a prime number, the program can uses loops or recursivity

 ## Pending:
 ❌ Reverse Url path.
 This program will invert the path of a given URL